alinesresende/soccer-stats-hub/README.md

 ### 3 - Build the `/matches` endpoint so that the data appears correctly on the front-end match screen

 - The route must be a `GET` and returns a list of matches;

-- It will be validated that the page will present all match data without any filter.

     Return example: